horzu/budget-tracker/README.md

 npm start
 ```

-You can also visit the [LIVE SITE]("https://horzu.github.io/budget-tracker/")
+You can also visit the live site here: "https://horzu.github.io/budget-tracker/"